KevinIsMyName/MCWebStart/README.md

 ### Notes:
  - enable-query=true in server.properties
- = This uses Dinnerbone's mcstatus PyPi package.
+ - This uses Dinnerbone's mcstatus PyPi package.
 You can find more about it [here](https://github.com/Dinnerbone/mcstatus)
+ - This runs on development server.
+I'm not experienced enough to put it into a production server, but I'm still learning, OK?